exercism/javascript/exercises/concept/ozans-playlist/.docs/instructions.md

 //=> ['Court and Spark - Joni Mitchell', 'Big Yellow Taxi - Joni Mitchell']
 ```

-## 2. Check whether a song has already been added
+## 2. Check whether a track has already been added

-Implement the `hasSong` function, which takes a playlist and a song as _parameters_ and _returns_ a boolean that indicates whether the playlist contains the song.
+Implement the `hasTrack` function, which takes a playlist and a track as _parameters_ and _returns_ a boolean that indicates whether the playlist contains the track.

 ```javascript
 const playlist = [